Disclaimer: This is a work of fiction based on characters from the Firefly 'verse created by Joss Whedon. No copyright infringement is intended.

 "Can ya get 'er down?"
 Jayne shouted, strapping in behind Wash and snapping him out of his reverie.

 "Trying," Wash ground out through gritted teeth.
 And now some very terra firma was rushing towards them.
 Couldn't crash land in a warm, pretty place, like a wheat field, or a meadow with gently rolling hills, oh no, had to be a jagged, icy vertical surface!
 An image of Zoë stretched out beneath him, naked and satisfied, rushed unbidden to his mind.
 Maybe laying in a wheat field...?
 For God's sake, not the time, Washburne!
-He pushed the fantasy roughly aside and resumed the hunt for a safe landing spot, all this time his fingers not missing a beat in their elaborate but ineffective dance over buttons and switches that his conscious mind just couldn't accept were not working properly.
+He pushed the fantasy roughly aside and resumed the hunt for a safe landing spot, fingers not missing a beat in their elaborate dance over buttons and switches his conscious mind just couldn't accept were not working properly.

 "There!" he cried triumphantly.
 It was an awfully shallow ledge, and dangerously uneven.
 Not quite wide enough to accommodate the shuttle, he knew, but at this point they were too close to the earth to see much else in the window.